List of birds of New Mexico: New World vultures

 The New World vultures are not closely related to Old World vultures, but superficially resemble them because of convergent evolution.
 Like the Old World vultures, they are scavengers, however, unlike Old World vultures, which find carcasses by sight, New World vultures have a good sense of smell with which they locate carcasses.
-Two species have been recorded in New Mexico.
+Three species have been recorded in New Mexico.